Remove a Gradle dependency

 Contributors

-Shannon Pamperl, Jonathan Schnéider, Josh Soref, Tim te Beek
+Shannon Pamperl, Sam Snyder, Jonathan Schnéider, Josh Soref, Tim te Beek

 Last updated